isaiahglenncruz/Contextual_ChatBot/README.md

-This is a chatbot application that provides users with deeper, personalized responses based on the capabilities of large language models processed by Amazon Bedrock.
+This is a chatbot application that provides users with deeper, personalized responses.
 This chatbot allows a user to have deeper conversations by usage of internal knowledge bases.
 For example, a user could have a conversation with a chatbot while browsing movies to watch, and a chatbot could suggest movies to a user that are relevant to their previous genres and high ratings.
 In the real world, chatbots are able to deliver industrial value by incorporating information into response generation.

+In daily conversations, the process of incorporating information into responses is also called "providing context".
+Instead of creating a chatbot that would provide strict, unchanging responses, I decided to understand the internal processes that a chatbot would undergo in order to "provide context" just as we do daily.

 # Motive